GerHobbelt/bin2cpp/README.md

   class File
   {
   public:
+    // warning C5204: 'bin2cpp::File': class has virtual functions, but its trivial destructor is not virtual; instances of objects derived from this class may not be destructed correctly virtual ~File() = default;

     virtual size_t getSize() const = 0;
     virtual const char * getFileName() const = 0;
     virtual const char * getFilePath() const = 0;